Posted on Leave a comment

 This show is also available on FlossTube.
 Click here to view it.

-You can listen by using the player above or you can subscribe to Fiber Talk through iTunes, Stitcher, TuneIn, Podbay, and Podbean.
+You can listen by using the player above or you can subscribe to Fiber Talk through iTunes, Amazon Music, Spotify, Audible, iHeart Radio, TuneIn, Podbay, Podbean, and many other podcast sources.
 To receive e-mail notification of new podcasts, provide your name and e-mail address below.
 We do not sell/share e-mail addresses.

-We hope you enjoy this week’s conversation with Patricia Nguyen.
-We’re always looking for guests, so let us know if there is someone you’d like us to have on the show.–Gary
+We hope you enjoy the show.
+We’re always looking for guests, so let me know if there is someone you’d like me to have on the show.

 To add yourself to our mailing list and be notified whenever we post a new podcast, provide your name and email address below.
 You won’t get spam and we won’t share your address.